baratharon/graal-erl/README.md

 ````

 Without any `-file FILE` flag, the standard input will be used as source.

-*Important*: the first line must contain the `module` attribute.
+**Important**: the first line must contain the `module` attribute.

-Note: the same thing will happen, when the OTP ring0 startup is used.
+*Note*: the same thing will happen, when the OTP ring0 startup is used.

 Example run: